drogonframework/drogon-docs/ENG-FAQ-1-Understanding-drogon-threading-model.md

 });
 ```

-Hopefully is's clear why running the above snippet will result in `task1: I'm gonna wait for 5s` appear immidatelly.
-Pauses for 5 seconds and then both `task1: hello` and `task2: workd!` showing up.
+Hopefully is's clear why running the above snippet will result in `task1: I'm gonna wait for 5s` appear immediately.
+Pauses for 5 seconds and then both `task1: hello` and `task2: world!` showing up.

 So tip 1: Don't call blocking IO in the event loop.
 Other tasks has to wait for that IO.

 ## Network IO in practice

 Almost everything in drogon is associated with an event loop.
 This includes the TCP stream/connection, HTTP client, DB clients and data cache.
 To avoid race conditions, all IO are done in the associated event loop.
-If an IO call is made from another thread, then parameters are stored and submitted as a task to the approprate event loop.
+If an IO call is made from another thread, then parameters are stored and submitted as a task to the appropriate event loop.
 This has some implications.
 For example when calling a remote endpoint from within a HTTP handler or making a DB call.
 The callback from the client may not necessarily (in fact, commonly does not) runs on the same thread as the handler.

 ```cpp
 app().registerHandler("/send_req", [](const HttpRequest& req